Areas of Specialty

 Every treatment starts with a psychiatric evaluation: a detailed conversation about your symptoms, history, medications, and goals.
 From there, we develop a plan.
 For most patients, that plan centers on finding the right medication, with adjustments over time as your needs change.

 We don't work in isolation.
 If you're seeing a therapist, a primary care doctor, or other specialists, Dr. T coordinates with your existing care team.
-The goal is connected treatment, not a collection of providers who never talk to each other.
+The goal is connected treatment, not a collection of clinicians who never talk to each other.

 Child and Adolescent Psychiatry